 My name is Michel de Rooij and I’m an Consultant at Conclusion FIT.
 My primary focus is on Exchange, Office 365, and PowerShell.
 To create more visibility I started this professional blog early November, 2009.
 Main topic is Exchange, but I may write on related products and technologies as well.

-After my bachelor study Computer Science in 1994, I started my professional career as a 3/4GL developer (Clipper or Powerbuilder anyone?).
-I became more interested in infrastructure technology and at some point I got the opportunity to make the professional switch from developer to infrastructure.
+After my bachelor study Computer Science, I started my professional career as a 3/4GL developer (Clipper, Powerbuilder).
+I became more interested in infrastructure technology and at some point I got the opportunity to make the professional switch to infrastructure.

-I have participated in many projects that range from client migrations to designing infrastructure architecture, but for years my work experience is now related to Exchange, or more recently Office 365.
-My background as developer is a real asset, especially after the introduction of PowerShell, as most Exchange projects require a certain amount of scripting or coding skills.
-If it’s not project-related, then it can also be about automating tasks or making tasks repeatable and less prone to error.
+Since then, I have participated in many projects that range from client migrations to designing infrastructure architecture, but for years my work experience is now related to Exchange, or more recently Office 365.
+My background as developer helps with all the PowerShell goodness, as most Exchange projects require a certain amount of scripting, or ideas on how to create tools to support solutions or migration projects.

 I currently hold the following IT related certifications (older certifications condensed):

 - MCSE: Messaging on Exchange Server 2013

 - MCSA: Windows Server 2012

 - MCITP: Enterprise Messaging Administrator 2010